 In addition, 50TB of storage hosted by the Storage Area Network (SAN) of Centro Servizi Informativi (CSI) of INGV premises in Rome is dedicated to our installation.

-The ProLiant BL460c and one of the DL560 are hosted in the data center of CSI; the other DL560 is hosted in the INGV premises in Bologna.
+The ProLiant BL460c and one of the DL560 are hosted in CSI's data centre; the other DL560 is hosted in the INGV premises in Bologna.

 Software